 Round Four.
 Pick One.
 We get a deep threat playmaker

 A. Josh Reynolds, WR, Texas A&M. 6'4" 198 lbs.
 Tall and fast target for Big Ben.
 He is a deep threat like Martavis Bryant.
 Senior Bowl star!

 B. Kenny Golladay, WR, N. Illinois.
 6'4" 213 lbs.
 All MAC First Team.
 Roethlisberger likes big and fast targets.
 Golladay has awesome hands.

 Round Five.
 Pick One.
-We get a super stud for Nickle Packages
+We get a stud for Nickle & Dime Packages

 A. Jordan Evans, ILB, Oklahoma.
 6'3" 232 lbs.
 Big-12 First Team linebacker!
 Led the team with 98 tackles and 4 interceptions.
 To play nickle linebacker, you need speed.
 Evans ran 4.51 at his pro day.
 Watch some tape and you will see his coverage skills are amazing.
 Evans is like a huge cornerback!

 B. Tedric Thompson, SS/FS, Colorado.
 6'0" 212 lbs.
 Pac-12 2nd Team.
 Led the conference with 7 interceptions in 2016.
 His 24 total passes defended ranks #1 in the FBS!
-Watch some tape and you will see this guy is everywhere the action is.
-He could be the best safety in NCAA football!
+Watch some tape and you will see him use his psychic powers to know where the ball is going.
+He could be the best safety in NCAA football.
 What a steal!

 Round Six.
 Pick One.
 We get a good local player for Depth

 A. Scott Orndoff, TE, Pitt.
 6'5" 265 lbs.
 Watch some tape.
 I swear he plays like a faster Heath Miller.
 Clutch player scored a touchdown to help beat #1 Clemson.
 Good hands and great blocker.
 Our scouts should already know him.